Stebin-17/INTELLIGENT-DOOR-ACCESS-SYSTEM-WITH-FACIAL-RECOGNITION-AND-VOICE-CONTROL/README.md

 pip install pyopenssl ndg-httpsclient pyasn1
 ```

 The flask is installed in the Raspberry pi.
 Now we have to run the flask server, which will receive requests from the Alexa skills through the endpoint given.
 The ngrok is working on the same system as the flask server, which will help the local host to be publicly visible and accessible.
-To run the flask server, open the code in the [link](https://github.com/Stebin-17/AIOT-SMARTER-ALEXA-WITH-CHATGPT/blob/main/FLASK_SERVER_ALEXA.py).
+To run the flask server, open the code in the [link](https://github.com/Stebin-17/Intelligent-Door-Access-System-with-Facial-Recognition-and-Voice-Control/blob/main/Alexa-Skill-Bundle/FLASK_SERVER_ALEXA.py).

- The python code has a certain block of code starting with ```@ask.intent('chatgpt',mapping={'user_question':'question'})``` this is the block of code that handles both the chatGPT conversion and MQTT message handling whenever the phrase is reached.
-The value of the ```question``` is mapped to a variable ```user_question``` in the function.
+ The python code has a certain block of code starting with ```@ask.intent('chatgpt',mapping={'user_question1':'permission'})``` this is the block of code that handles both the chatGPT conversion and MQTT message handling whenever the phrase is reached.
+The value of the ```permission``` is mapped to a variable ```user_question1``` in the function.

  #### **CHATGPT:**

- The heart and the core part of this function block is the code that converts the incoming phrase from the user to a particular target ie, either ```Turn on light``` or ```Turn off light```.
+ The heart and the core part of this function block is the code that converts the incoming phrase from the user to a particular target ie, either ```Open door``` or ```Close door```.
 The code is mentioned below:

  ```
  openai.api_key = "sk-t5Zj7TH***********************ZqyW28aWB2lblsS53N"
- chat= "i want to see"
+ chat= "let him in"
- respond = openai.Completion.create(model="text-davinci-003",
+ response = openai.Completion.create(
+          model="text-davinci-003",
-                                           prompt="Convert \"" + chat + "\" to any one among below commands :\n- Turn off light  \n- Turn on light\n", temperature=0,max_tokens=100,
+          prompt="Convert \"" + chat + "\" to any one among below commands :\n- Unlock the door\n- Lock the door \n", temperature=0,
+          max_tokens=100,
           top_p=1,
           frequency_penalty=0.2,
-                                           presence_penalty=0 )
+          presence_penalty=0)
  ```

  One has to obtain an openai.api_key from the chatGPT API, and the link is given [here](https://www.educative.io/answers/how-to-get-api-key-of-gpt-3).
-If the phrase from a user is like ```Alexa ask device, I want to see```I want to see part, will be mapped into the ```user_question``` by slot value ```question``` and will be assigned into the ```chat``` variable .
-This value will go through the code above, and the result will be ```Turn on light``` as the sentiment of the text is more positive.
+If the phrase from a user is like ```Alexa ask device, door opens```I want to see part, will be mapped into the ```user_question``` by slot value ```question``` and will be assigned into the ```chat``` variable .
+This value will go through the code above, and the result will be ``` Open Door``` as the sentiment of the text is more positive.

 ### 6. SETUP THE ALEXA ENDPOINT